PowerShell/DscResource.Tests/README.md

   This way it does not conflict with signed Pester module included in Windows.
   * Fixed bug when SkipPublisherCheck does not exist in older versions of the Install-Module cmdlet.
+* Changed so that markdown lint rules MD013 and MD024 is disabled by default for the markdown common test.
+* Added an option to use a markdown lint settings file in the repository which will override the default markdown lint settings file in DscResource.Tests repository.

 ### 0.2.0.0